Published on

 See document

 What’s the real solution?
-Eat local and especially seasonal!
+Eat local food, when it's in season!

 Buy local to reduce your GHG footprint

-By buying local products from a short food-supply chain (featuring a single intermediary between producer and consumer), you can avoid food shipped from a great distance and thereby reduce your environmental footprint.
+By buying local products through a short supply chain (with few intermediaries between producer and consumer), you can avoid food shipped from great distances and thereby reduce your environmental footprint.

-Buying local: a key ingredient in eating fresh, seasonal food and making the most of our abundant harvests
+Buying local - A key ingredient to eating fresh, seasonal food and making the most of our abundant harvests

 pdf - 1.69 mb Calendrier de disponibilité des fruits et légumes